mnakib/Podman-Labs/project-template-and-self-provisioner-role.md

 ## Managing Self-provisioning Permissions

-Users with the self-provisioner cluster role can create projects.
-By default, the self-provisioner role is bound to all authenticated users.
+Users with the `self-provisioner` cluster role can create projects.
+By default, the `self-provisioner` role is bound to all **authenticated users**.

 Control the binding of the role to limit which users can request new projects.